Meet the Gene Machine

 Meet the Gene Machine was evaluated throughout the duration of the project and a full report will be available here soon.
 In the meantime, the resources below are examples of the evaluation materials used on this project.

-You can also find resources from the Meet the Gene Machine project at the National STEM (Science, technology, engineering, and mathematics) Centre.
+You can also find resources from the Meet the Gene Machine project at the National STEM Learning Centre.

 Meet the Gene Machine was evaluated throughout the duration of the project.
 The Meet The Gene Machine: UK-wide roll out evaluation report documents the outcome of that evaluation.
 Below are the evaluation documents: